 • 3 eggs at room temperature

 • scraped seeds from 1 medium vanilla bean, or 1/2 teaspoon vanilla bean paste or powder (optional)

 • 12 – 15 grams (2 rounded tablespoons, loosely packed) finely grated zest of Buddha’s Hand Citron*

 Note: I’ve tried a few different pans for this cake; all take about the same oven time and come with their own pros and cons.
 For an 8″ round as shown, make sure pan is a minimum of 2″ deep to prevent overflow; grease thoroughly and line the bottom with parchment.
-For a bundt pan, follow these important tips to prevent sticking.
-While the bundt is arguably the prettiest form and offers the maximum amount of chewy-crisp edges, this recipe won’t completely fill most standard-sized bundt pans, so spread the batter evenly before baking — otherwise the bottom of your bundt won’t be level.
+This recipe fits beautifully in a small (6 cup) bundt pan, which is both pretty and offers the maximum amount of chewy-crisp edges.
+If you only have a large, full-size bundt pan, the batter won’t completely fill it, so spread it evenly before baking — otherwise the bottom of your bundt won’t be level.
+For any bundt pan, be sure to follow these important tips to prevent sticking.
 For a 9 x 5″ loaf pan, be ready for a slightly sunken center (but the cake will still be delicious).
 If serving it straight from the loaf pan, grease and flour pan; if removing the whole loaf at once, grease and line with a parchment sling.

 Preheat oven to 325 F with a rack positioned in center.

 Sift flour, baking powder and salt into a small bowl.
 Whisk in the ground pistachios.
 Set aside.

 In a large mixing bowl, beat butter and cream cheese until smooth.
 Add sugar and beat well, then add one egg at a time, beating in each until completely incorporated.
 Mix in the vanilla extract, then the vanilla bean if using.
 Add the nut-flour mixture and mix until just evenly dispersed.
 Stir in the zest until evenly distributed.